haircommander/cri-o/docs/crio.8.md

 **--separate-pull-cgroup**="": [EXPERIMENTAL] Pull in new cgroup (default: "")

 **--signature-policy**="": Path to signature policy JSON file. (default: "", to use the system-wide default)

+**--special-ctr-cpuset**="": A mapping between an annotation and cpuset.
+Containers with the specified annotation will get the specified cpuset.
+Annotation and cpuset are separated by ':', multiple pairs can be specified, like '$annoation:$cpuset,$annotation2:$cpuset2...' (default: '').

 **--storage-driver, -s**="": OCI storage driver (default: "")